AI Exam

 - Pheochromocytomas originate from chromaffin cells in the adrenal medulla, while paragangliomas arise from neural crest-derived sympathetic paraganglia.

-- These tumors secrete catecholamines, primarily norepinephrine and epinephrine, with some tumors also producing dopamine.
+- These tumours secrete catecholamines, primarily norepinephrine and epinephrine, with some tumours also producing dopamine.

 - Paroxysmal secretion: Leads to episodic hypertension and tachyarrhythmias.